gaoliangs/MLRE/README.md

 If you do not wish to use Buneman clustering, simply set the threshold to a value larger than the maximum Buneman weight to bypass the clustering step.

-You can adjust this as needed based on the specifics of your project!

    ```
    input file: .nex